malithsen/playmyway/README.md

 ###### Backend
 * Sort songs by votes.
 If multiple songs have the same votes, song last voted should be the last
 * Change songs directory, better if we can add multiple directories and individual songs.
+* Automatically move to the next song the playlist once the current one is over.

 ##### Not so immediately
 Well let's save that for later :P